 This provision of HR 6201 requires employers with fewer than 500 employees to provide employees with two weeks of paid sick leave for leave related to coronavirus – including self-isolation, medical diagnosis, caring for oneself or a family member and to care for a child because a school has closed or a childcare provider is unavailable.
 For full-time employees that is 80 hours and for part-time employees it will be whatever is equivalent to two weeks of work.
 Leave due to isolation or diagnosis will be paid at the regular rate of pay.
 Leave to care for a child or family member will be paid at two-thirds the regular rate of pay.

 The Association of General Contractors sent a letter to the Senate, opposing parts of HR 6201 because of the burden funding this much leave would put on small businesses.
-Read the letter by clicking here.
+Download letter (PDF)

 Employers who provide paid emergency sick leave may be eligible for tax credits.